IDBirth/AMHUB/frontend/README.md

 # Run and deploy your FlightHub console

-This is now a Next.js (App Router) app designed for Vercel deployments with server-side route handlers.
+This is a Next.js (App Router) app that uses the FastAPI backend for telemetry and topology data.

 ## Run Locally